 People with drug allergies should be taught about avoiding the drug and should carry identification or an alert bracelet.
 Charts should always be appropriately marked.

 Treatment of Drug Hypersensitivity

 Treatment of drug allergies is stopping the implicated drug; most symptoms and signs clear within a few days after the drug is stopped.

 Symptomatic and supportive treatment for acute reactions may include

 Corticosteroids for severe reactions (eg, exfoliative dermatitis, bronchospasm)

 Conditions such as drug fever, a nonpruritic rash, or mild organ system reactions require no treatment other than discontinuation of the drug (for treatment of specific clinical reactions, see elsewhere in THE MANUAL).

 Desensitization is based on incremental dosing of the antigen every 15 to 20 minutes, beginning with a minute dose to induce subclinical anaphylaxis before exposure to therapeutic doses.
-This procedure depends on constant presence of drug in the serum and so must not be interrupted; desensitization is immediately followed by full therapeutic doses.
+This procedure depends on the constant presence of the drug in the serum and so must not be interrupted; desensitization is immediately followed by full therapeutic doses.
 Hypersensitivity typically returns 24 to 48 hours after treatment is stopped.
 Minor reactions (eg, itching, rash) are common during desensitization.